High Speed Steel Cutting Tools Market Size and Share

 High Speed Steel Cutting Tools Market Analysis by Mordor Intelligence

-The High Speed Steel Cutting Tools market size stands at USD 15.43 billion in 2025 and is on track to reach USD 19.79 billion by 2030, advancing at a 5.1% CAGR.
+The High Speed Steel Cutting Tools Market size is estimated at USD 15.43 billion in 2025, and is expected to reach USD 19.79 billion by 2030, at a CAGR of greater than 5.10% during the forecast period (2025-2030).
 A resurgence of mid-volume machining, rapid industrialization in Asia, and wider use of powder metallurgy are the primary growth engines.
 Manufacturers are adopting cobalt-enriched grades for aerospace alloys, expanding e-commerce channels for DIY buyers, and refining adaptive CNC strategies that stretch tool life.
 Supply-side pressures remain, including volatile molybdenum and cobalt prices and the automotive sector’s gradual pivot to carbide and PCD tools.
 Competitive moves center on targeted acquisitions, digital tool management, and carbon-neutral production commitments.

 Key Report Takeaways